-GAAP based audited financial statements for certain funds including the General Fund of the State for Fiscal Year 2020 are included as Appendix II-C. Statutory basis audited financial statements for the General Fund for Fiscal Years 2016 through 2020 are included in Appendix II-D. The adopted budget and final financial statutory basis results for Fiscal Year 2020 and the adopted and estimated budget (as of December 31, 2020) for Fiscal Year 2021 are included as Appendix II-E. Unless otherwise stated, amounts set forth in the discussion that follows under this caption STATE GENERAL FUND refer to such amounts as calculated on the statutory basis of accounting.
+GAAP based audited financial statements for certain funds including the General Fund of the State for Fiscal Year 2020 are included as Appendix II-C. Statutory basis audited financial statements for the General Fund for Fiscal Years 2017 through 2020 and unaudited financial statements for the General Fund for Fiscal Year 2021 are included in Appendix II-D. The adopted budget and final financial statutory basis results for Fiscal Years 2020 and 2021 and the adopted budgets for Fiscal Years 2022 and 2023 are included as Appendix II-E. Unless otherwise stated, amounts set forth in the discussion that follows under this caption STATE GENERAL FUND refer to such amounts as calculated on the statutory basis of accounting.